dirac-institute/sorcha/docs/inputs.rst

 .. note::
   Currently Sorcha is set up to run with the LSST cadence simulations pointing databases.

 This database contains information about the LSST pointing history and observing conditions.
-We use observation mid-point time, right ascension, declination, rotation angle of the camera, 5-sigma limiting magnitude, filter, and seeing information in Objects in Field and Sorcha to determine if a synthetic Solar System object is observable.
+We use observation mid-point time, right ascension, declination, rotation angle of the camera, 5-sigma limiting magnitude, filter, and seeing information in Sorcha to determine if a synthetic Solar System object is observable.

 What we call the LSST pointing database (currently simulated since Rubin Observatory hasn’t started operations) is generated through the Rubin Observatory scheduler (since 2021 referred to as `rubin_sim <https://github.com/lsst/rubin_sim>`_ and previously known as OpSim).
-This software is currently under active development and is being used to run many simulated iterations of LSST scenarios showing what the cadence would look like with differing survey strategies.
-A description of an early version of this python software can be found in `Delgado et al.(2014) <https://ui.adsabs.harvard.edu/abs/2014SPIE.9150E..15D>`_.The output of rubin_sim is a sqlite database containing the pointing history and associated metadata of the simulated observation history of LSST.
+This software is currently under active development and is being used to run many simulated iterations of LSST scenarios, showing what the cadence would look like with differing survey strategies.
+A description of an early version of this Python software can be found in `Delgado et al.(2014) <https://ui.adsabs.harvard.edu/abs/2014SPIE.9150E..15D>`_.
+The output of rubin_sim is a SQLlite database containing the pointing history and associated metadata of the simulated observation history of LSST.

 .. tip::
-   The contents of the observations table in the sqlite LSST pointing database can be found `here <https://rubin-sim.lsst.io/rs_scheduler/output_schema.html>`_
+   The contents of the observations table in the SQLite LSST pointing database can be found `here <https://rubin-sim.lsst.io/rs_scheduler/output_schema.html>`_

 .. warning::
   The pointing databases times are expected to be TAI (Temps Atomique International; French for International Atomic Time),